What Is Total Addressable Market (TAM)? [+Calculator]

 Top-down relies on gathering macroeconomic data from third-party organizations.
 This type of data pre-exists and can be easily sourced from a variety of websites and institutions.

 Because the data comes from third parties, it may not be entirely accurate.

 The top-down method also doesn’t account for disruptive products that alter or create brand new markets due to their popularity (e.g. the Uber app dramatically increased the number of people making taxi rides per year).

-You start with a smaller market subset and then extrapolate from that until you discover a total population of buyers.
+To do bottom-up TAM analysis, start with a smaller market subset and then extrapolate from that until you discover a total population of buyers.
 A bottom-up calculation is expressed in terms of revenue.

-Bottom-up TAM is based on your own data generated in-house; therefore the final calculation is more likely to be accurate and relevant to your business.
+Bottom-up TAM is based on your own data generated in-house.
+Therefore the final calculation is more likely to be accurate and relevant to your business.

 Due to the assumptions being made from a small subset of data, the ultimate TAM calculation derived from the bottom-up technique can be misleading.

 This is particularly pertinent if you’re trying to make a global TAM calculation, where factors such as population density, economic prosperity and consumer habits can vary from country to country.

 However, we recommend this as the best method for most B2B SaaS companies.

 The value-theory method begins by asking what a buyer would be willing to pay for a product or service, based on the value it delivers.